diggit/jcomm/README.md

 JIMcom is simple java Instant Messenger.
 It uses server-less topology (NAT restricted).
 All local settings will be stored in plaintext in file.

+###Current state summary
+When user defines his ID, main app is started.
+Incomming connection listener is started and all known contacts starts atempting for connections to their targets.
+When incomming connection of unknown ID is received, contact is automaticaly added to contact list.
+Known contacts are modifiable as well as local ID.
+All setting and contacts are stored at exit.

 ### progress
 |objective|ststus|note|
 |---------|------|----|